ibuky/fdmkc/README.md

 <image src='./advanced.png' />
 <image src='./speed.png' />

-Sliced image should be like this.
+Sliced image, especially stem, should be like this.
 If the nozzle path is choppy, adjust the settings.
 <image src='./slice.png' />

 # License